-Accountability is key according to Sara.
+Accountability is key.
 Be honest with yourself and let the app tell the truth.

 “Take pictures of yourself.
 I know some people say you shouldn't weigh yourself everyday.
 I did.
 Not to beat myself up, but it really really helped me say accountable and to see what works and what doesn't work.